jzuern/robot-localization/README.md

 # TODO

-- Show grid and grid tilings
+- show obstacle grid
-- make robot rotate
+- make polygon rotate
 - make robot drive like a car (steer and drive forwards)

+# DONE
+- Draw polygon to the screen